loveencounterflow/webguy/README-types.md

   When a list is empty (or `null` and licensed by preceding mediary `optional`), all element type tests with `all_of()` will succeed, but all tests with `any_of()` will fail.
-From this one can see that `all_of` can be thought of as 'no element violates the given condition', while `any_of` means 'there's at leas one element that will satisfy the given condition:
+From this one can see that `all_of` can be thought of as 'no element violates the given condition', while `any_of` means 'there's at least one element that will satisfy the given condition:

   * `isa.$type all_of []`, `isa.$type all_of optional null` will always return `true`;